official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “on the world to recognize that he [Saddam]” was “stiffing the world”; and discussing “ways to make sure that he fulfils his obligations”.

-90 Letter Rycroft to McDonald, 3 September 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 3 September’.
+[^90]: Letter Rycroft to McDonald, 3 September 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 3 September’.
-91 The White House, 4 September 2002, President discusses Foreign Policy with Congressional Leaders.
+[^91]: The White House, 4 September 2002, President discusses Foreign Policy with Congressional Leaders.

 142

-The Report of the Iraq Inquiry276.
-Asked whether the time had come to issue an ultimatum “similar to that you issued to the Taliban [in October 2001 – see Section 3.1]”, President Bush replied:
+276. Asked whether the time had come to issue an ultimatum “similar to that you issued to the Taliban [in October 2001 – see Section 3.1]”, President Bush replied:

 “I am going to state clearly to the United Nations what I think … he [Saddam] has not